dgruber/wfl/README.md

 can be fetched with special methods.
 A job is as a container and control unit for tasks.
 Tasks are mapped in most cases to jobs of the underlying workload manager (like in Kubernetes, HPC schedulers etc.) or raw processes or containers.

-The _Run()_ method submits a new task and returns immeadiately, i.e. not waiting for the job to be started or finished.
+The _Run()_ method submits a new task and returns immediately, i.e. not waiting for the job to be started or finished.
 When the _Run()_ method errors the job submission has failed.
 The _Wait()_ method waits until the task has been finished.
 If multiple _Run()_ methods are called in a chain, multiple tasks might be executed in parallel (depending on the backend).
-When the same task should be executed multiple times the _RunArray()_ method might be convinient.
+When the same task should be executed multiple times the _RunArray()_ method might be convenient.
 When using a HPC workload manager using the LibDRMAA implementation it gets translated to an array job, which is used for submitting and running 10s of thousands of tasks in an HPC clusters (like for bioinformatics or for electronic design automation workloads).
-Each task gets an unqiue task number set as environment variable.
+Each task gets an unique task number set as environment variable.
 This is used for accessing specific data sets.

 The method _RunMatrixT()_ allows to submit and run multiple tasks based on a job template with placeholders.
 Those placeholders get replaced with defined values before jobs get submitted.
-That allows to submit many tasks using different job templates in a convinient way (like for executing a range of commands in a set of different container images for testing).
+That allows to submit many tasks using different job templates in a convenient way (like for executing a range of commands in a set of different container images for testing).

 In some systems it is required to delete job related resources after the job is finished